(C) Peter Meiers - http://www.fluoride-history.de

 (1) Nicklès J.: "Présence du fluor dans le sang", C. R. 43 (1856) 885

 Doubts were raised if fluoride, especially when it occurs in low amounts, was indeed contained in the samples or rather introduced by contaminated commercial chemicals used for the etching-of- glass test.
-Jerome Nicklès showed that even steam of boiling distilled water was able to produce what appeared as faint etchings on glass (1).
+Jerome Nicklès showed that even steam of boiling distilled water was able to produce what appeared as faint etchings on glass (1) [parts of the somewhat more soluble constituents removed].
 Moreover, he discovered fluoric acid in the commercially available sulfuric acid and concluded that all analyses for fluoride made in the past will necessarily have to be repeated in the light of this find (2).
 He still found fluoride in bones but in amounts far lower than hitherto claimed.
 "According to Berzelius 100 g of bone minerals contain 3 g of calcium fluoride; with the new methods of investigation that I announce, one finds that there are barely 5 hundredth grams of the fluoride in one kilogram bone substance" (0.05 g per kg = 0.005% or 50 p.p.m.).
 Mineral waters contain it sometimes in quite remarkable quantities (3).
 It occurs in drinking water and vegetables, but in so low amounts that one needs a kg of ashed plant material or some thousand liters of water to detect it therein (2).

 (1) Nicklès J.: "Recherche du fluor.
 Action des acides sur le verre", C. R. 44 (1857) 679; (2) Nicklès J.: "Recherches sur la diffision du fluor", C. R. 45 (1857) 331; (3) Nicklès J.: "Présence du fluor daans les eaux minérales de Plombières, de Vichy et de Contrexéville", C. R. 44 (1857) 783